Mike Toglia Player Props: Rockies vs. Athletics

 Mike Toglia At The Plate

-- Toglia has two doubles, two home runs and five walks while batting .200.
+- Toglia has two doubles, two home runs and five walks while hitting .216.

+- Toglia is batting .313 with one homer during his last games and is on a four-game hitting streak.

-- In eight of 16 games this year (50.0%), Toglia has reached via hit, and that includes multiple hits twice.
+- In nine of 17 games this year (52.9%), Toglia has reached base safely via hit, and that includes multiple hits twice.

-- In eight of 16 games this year, he has scored, including multiple runs once.
+- In nine of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.